e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **`t*` is a boundary, not a frame.** A *frame* is a grid step `[tₙ, tₙ₊₁]` — the unit of scheduling: input drain at frame top ([§9.4](#94-inbound-per-device-staging-representation-and-the-drain)), pacer deadlines ([§8.7](#87-real-time-pacing)), tick eligibility ([§8.5](#85-multi-rate-tick-scheduling)).
-A *boundary* is a published consistency point — where the [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event) macro-sequence completes and a snapshot goes out.
+A *boundary* is a published consistency point — where the [§8.6](#86-event-iteration-at-boundaries-to-quiescence-budgeted) macro-sequence completes and a snapshot goes out.
 Every grid point is a boundary; `t*` and boundary zero ([§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)) are boundaries that are not frame tops.
-At `t*` the full [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event) event phase runs —
+At `t*` the full [§8.6](#86-event-iteration-at-boundaries-to-quiescence-budgeted) event phase runs —
-[sweep → guards → handlers] iterated to quiescence, **once-per-event accounting scoped to this boundary** (fresh again at `tₙ₊₁`, and at a second `t*` on the remainder) — and the settled state is **published**: snapshot, [§10.3](#103-the-next-snapshot-wait) boundary-counter increment, `stop_on` check ([§13.5](#135-termination-is-a-state-not-an-exception)) — a crash localized
+[sweep → guards → handlers] iterated to quiescence, **firing-budget accounting scoped to this boundary** (fresh again at `tₙ₊₁`, and at a second `t*` on the remainder) — and the settled state is **published**: snapshot, [§10.3](#103-the-next-snapshot-wait) boundary-counter increment, `stop_on` check ([§13.5](#135-termination-is-a-state-not-an-exception)) — a crash localized